 What to do in Scotland

 Even on a short trip, it’s possible to take in a few of the best places to visit in Scotland and fill your weekend breaks with anything from whale watching to whisky tasting.
-Within half an hour of leaving Glasgow you can be winding your way through the Trossachs and skirting the banks of Loch Lomond before heading for the West Coast.
+Within an hour of leaving Edinburgh you can be winding your way through the Trossachs and skirting the banks of Loch Lomond before heading for the West Coast.
 Keep an eye on our blog, Detour for roundups of things to do in Scotland, the best beaches in Scotland and other inspiring itineraries north of the border and for all our destinations.